 2022 and early-2023 show the highest cancellations for cost and financial reasons since 2017.
 And 2017 was the year that saw lower than usual consumer spending due to stagnant wages and increased inflation following the 2016 Brexit vote.

-Our research also found that 52% of former members quit the gym quietly.
+The attrition research also found that 52% of former members quit the gym quietly.
 These members either:

 • Failed to share a leaving reason when cancelling their gym membership